Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;With that the screen should pop up as all black but with our little image at 10,10 on the screen.
 But of course you could probably tell by the test image it is setup so we can use it as a mini tileset.
-So lets add that functionality in now.
+So let's add that functionality in now.
 First to add a private Map with int as the key and a Vector of Rect.
 Next we will also want a couple public functions.